Baháʼí World Centre buildings: Shrine of the Báb

 The Shrine of the Báb is the location where the Báb's remains have been finally laid to rest.
 The location was designated by Baháʼu'lláh himself in 1891 while he was camped, with ʻAbdu'l-Bahá, on Mount Carmel.
 The location is right above the German Colony, which was established in the 1860s by the German Templer Society, who were working for the Kingdom of God on earth.
 The initial shrine was built by ʻAbdu'l-Bahá and completed in 1909.
 Many years later, the superstructure was completed by Shoghi Effendi, and finally dedicated in 1953.

 The architect was William Sutherland Maxwell, a Canadian Baháʼí who was a Beaux-Arts architect and the father-in-law of Shoghi Effendi.
 Shoghi Effendi provided overall guidance, including in the use of Western and Eastern styles, but left the artistic details to Maxwell.
 Maxwell's design of the Rose Baveno granite colonnade, Oriental-style Chiampo stone arches, and golden dome is meant to harmonize Eastern and Western proportions and style.
 Some remaining aspects of the dome's structural engineering were designed by Professor H. Neumann of Haifa's Technion University.

 After Maxwell died in 1952, Leroy Ioas, an American Baháʼí who had been closely associated with the construction of the Baháʼí House of Worship in Wilmette, Illinois helped Shoghi Effendi in the construction process.
 Ioas employed his administrative skills and practical mind to supervise the building of the drum and dome, a task done without the availability of sophisticated machinery.

 Temporary Shrine of ʻAbdu'l-Bahá

-The Shrine of ʻAbdu'l-Bahá is where ʻAbdu'l-Bahá's is buried.
+The Shrine of ʻAbdu'l-Bahá is where ʻAbdu'l-Bahá is buried.